 When we start a novel project, we confront a lot of choices, even if we’re dead set on a particular story-line.
 Should the point-of-view be first-person or third-person?
 What scene should open the novel?
 Should the plot follow a linear or non-linear trajectory?
-Should the novel end happy or sad?
-And what, for the love of Gawd, names should these characters have?
+Should the novel end in tragedy or triumph?
+And what, for the love of Gawd, names should I give these characters?

 So let’s say we make some choices and knock out three-quarters of a shitty first draft.
-Only, we don’t realize it’s shitty during the initial read-though.
+Only, we don’t realize how shitty the draft is during the initial read-though.
 Instead, we’re like, “Well this is solid gold.”

 But the second read-through … well, that’s when we realize those choices we made were actually BIG, STUPID MISTAKES.